TKTINC/true_asset_alluse/docs/compliance/compliance_documentation.md

 ## 2. Constitution v1.3 Compliance

 The True-Asset-ALLUSE system is designed to be 100% compliant with Constitution v1.3.
-All trading decisions, risk management actions, and account operations are validated against the rules engine to ensure full adherence to the constitutional requirements.
+All wealth management decisions, risk management actions, and account operations are validated against the rules engine to ensure full adherence to the constitutional requirements.

 ### 2.1.
 Rules Engine